 Key market dynamics and trends include:

-• Congestion at transshipment hubs in Asia, such as Singapore, Port Kelang and Tanjung Pelepas, is leading to delays.
+Congestion at transshipment hubs in Asia, such as Singapore, Port Kelang and Tanjung Pelepas, but also in Middle Eastern and European ports, leads to delays.

 Trade Analysis: Far East Westbound